why-not-try-calmer/feedo/README.md

 This application is written from scratch, using exclusively HTTP requests-responses as specified by the [Telegram Bot API](https://core.telegram.org/bots/api).
 It relies on no Telegram SDK or third-party library.

+## Status
+This application has been deployed but only for live testing.
+Public release coming up soon.

+## Demo
+Ask for an invite with https://t.me/+zMdPlkeEu7w2NjM0.

 ## How to (Telegram)
 1. Start a chat with the bot (1-1 chat) or invite it to any chat (group or private). _The bot needs only the permission to send text messages including links_; it listens only to messages that use of a command defined for the bot.
 2. Subscribe the chat and have fun with the other commands.
 Posts will arrive in due time.